LOCATION: Wilmington | DE

 STATUS: Completed 2011

-The renovation began with gutting the interior, removing the roof, bracing the structure while deeper footings were dug, and pouring a new foundation.
+The renovation began with gutting the interior, removing the roof, and bracing the structure while deeper footings and a service basemsent were excavated.
+The renovation included the insertion of a new Service Level below the existing Theater floor to provide access and egress for service functions while maintaining the existing Theater volume.
 Interesting textures, plaster work, murals, and the old organ were uncovered in the demolition phase.

 Remnants of the windows from the theater’s previous life as the Clayton Hotel can be seen on the 5th street façade.

-Rather than covering the interior walls with drywall and paint, old textures and imperfections were cleaned, sealed and left intact.
+Rather than covering all of the interior walls with drywall and paint, old textures and imperfections were cleaned, sealed and left intact, most prominantly at the stage area.